trixden/fastify-organizer/README.md

 }

 export const name = 'config';
-expor const target = undefined; // Or just do not define this variable. export default config;
+export const target = undefined; // Or just do not define this variable. export default config;
 ```